 The girl’s head shook.
 “Nuh uh, I don’t do work for bad guys.
 See?”
 Her hand raised a point, and I turned to look at a banner that had been painted on the wall.
 Sure enough, it read, ‘We Never Work For Bad Guys.’

-Well, I could hardly argue with a banner as straight into the point as that.
+Well, I could hardly argue with a banner as straight and to the point as that.
 Clearing my throat, I looked back to the kid.
 “You probably didn’t know he was a bad guy.
 But he stole some medicine from a little girl and she’s going to die if we don’t get it back.
 His name is Ashton.”
 Quickly, I described the man, adding that he had to use some kind of stun grenade, and that he’d called this place right afterward to have an extended conversation.

 When I was done, the girl snapped her fingers.
 “Ohhhhh, he’s the guy who came in a few weeks ago and wanted something to break through a bank vault.”
 Then she shook her head.
 “But we didn’t give him anything.
 I told him we don’t do that and he left.”
 Sounding thoughtful, the girl added, “He wasn’t very happy.
 He kept trying to pay more.”
 Her voice turned firm.
 “But we have standards.
 We don’t work for bad guys.”